starknet-edu/starknetbook/src/ch03-06-solidity-verifier.md

 <span class="caption">Sharp Verifier Contract Map *cont'd*</span>

 Let's discuss these contracts in-depth.
- - Proxy: The proxy contract is the general purpose upgradability contract, that remains the permanent access address, it uses the `delegate_call` to interact with other contracts, the state is in the  `GpsStatementVerifier` contract and not proxy.
+ - Proxy: The proxy contract is the general purpose upgradability contract, that remains the permanent access address, it uses the `delegate_call` method to interact with the implementation contract which is the `GpsStatementVerifier` contract.
+In the context of SHARP the state is found in the  `GpsStatementVerifier` contract and not in the proxy contract.
- - CallProxy:
- - CairoBootloaderProgram:
+ - CallProxy: The `callProxy` is an additional contract that was introduced between the `Proxy` contract and the `GpsStatementVerifier` contract, it works exactly as a proxy contract should except it doesn't use the `delegate_call` method but simply calls the function in the implementation contract directly.
+ - CairoBootloaderProgram: These are cairo programs consisting of a bunch of numbers, that is used to validate the cairo program of an actual statement.
+The bootloader holds the logic that executes the cairo programs to generate the proof and the hash of the program.
- - PedersenHashPoints (X & Y Column):
+ - PedersenHashPoints (X & Y Column): These are lookup tables holding an almost infinite amount of data that is queried by the validation functions throughout the code, to calculate it's pedersen hash
- - EcdsaPoints (X & Y Column):
+ - EcdsaPoints (X & Y Column): Similar to the pedersen hash, but this time it queries the validation functions to calculate the elliptic curve.
- - CpuFrilessVerifier (0 - 7): These are verifier contracts with different layouts as seen in the `GpsStatementVerifier` layout image.
+ - CpuFrilessVerifier/CpuOods/CpuConstantPoly (0 - 7): These are verifier contracts with different layouts as seen in the `GpsStatementVerifier` layout image.
+The layouts consists of resources, builtins, constraints e.t.c., to run a specific task.
+Each layout has it's set of parameters that are been used in it's constructor.
- - CpuOods (0 - 7):
- - CpuConstantPoly (0 - 7):
- - PoseidonPoseidonFullRoundKey (0 - 2):
- - PoseidonPoseidonPartialRoundKey (0 - 1):
+ - PoseidonPoseidon: These are contracts that supports the new poseidon builtin and consists of poseidon related lookup tables.

 ### Constructor Parameters of Key Contracts